New Music from Alice Springs (Mparntwe)

-The first CORRUGATIONS took place on Thursday, 2 September 2021 @ 19.00 (doors were open @ 18.30 for viewing of exhibits) and featured, along with our hosts, special guest Luiz Gubeissi on double bass and some robots and automatons from the collection.
+The first Corrugations took place on Thursday, 2 September 2021 @ 19.00 (doors were open @ 18.30 for viewing of exhibits) and focused on, along with our hosts, special guest Luiz Gubeissi on double bass and some robots and automatons from the collection.

-Extracts from the performances can be heard/seen here.
+Extracts from the first performances can be heard/seen here.

 Corrugations 2 (7/10/21) illuminated the first keyolin performance and the presentation of a brand new painted violin by local artist Kathleen Buzzacott.